 In many tests, the quality of AI solutions has improved.

-Fine-tuning models on your own data no longer requires deep ML expertise.
-Platforms have made the process accessible.
+Fine-tuning models on your own data no longer requires deep ML expertise, because platforms have made the process accessible.

 Cloud providers offered secure ways to connect internal data, such as customer databases, documentation, and repositories, to the fine-tuning process without sending it to external services.